Some home remedies may help soothe the symptoms of psoriasis. Examples include applying aloe vera or moisturizers and taking an oatmeal bath.

 - cutting out trans fats, which are present in many fast and processed foods

-- eating foods with anti-inflammatory properties, including many fruits and vegetables
+- eating foods with anti-inflammatory properties, including foods containing omega-3 fatty acids and many fruits and vegetables

 Other home remedies that people have tried include:

 Researchers need to conduct more studies into how these might benefit a person with psoriasis.